DataDog/dd-sdk-reactnative/README.md

 ### Track view navigation

-Because React Native offers a wide range of libraries to create screen navigation, by default only manual View tracking is supported.
-You can manually start and stop a View using the following `startView()` and `stopView` methods.
+Because React Native offers a wide range of libraries to create screen navigation, by default only manual view tracking is supported.
+You can manually start and stop a view using the following `startView()` and `stopView` methods.

 ```js
 import { DdSdkReactNative, DdSdkReactNativeConfiguration, DdLogs, DdRum } from '@datadog/mobile-react-native';